General Program FAQs

 at that campus, and send any pertinent records at your request. top of page

 Are LAP services the same as what I received in high school?

 No. The state and federal laws are different between the two systems.
 Students at

 the college level are considered adults.
-Click here to see some of the major differences
+Click here to see some of the major differences. top of page